SummaryRead the full fact sheet

 - Treatment for breast cancer may include surgery, radiotherapy, chemotherapy and hormone therapy.

-Breast cancer can occur at any age, but it is most common in women over the age of 60.
-Around one quarter of women who are diagnosed with breast cancer are younger than 50.
+Breast cancer can occur at any age, but it is most common in women over the age of 50 years.
+About 80 per cent of breast cancer cases occur over the age of 50 years.
+Around 1,000 young women under the age of 40 years are diagnosed with breast cancer each year, which equates to three young women each day.

 Men can also develop breast cancer, although this is extremely rare.
-Each year, about 25 men are diagnosed in Victoria.
+The risk of being diagnosed over a lifetime is 1 in 555 for men.
+Around 200 men are diagnosed with breast cancer in Australia each year.
 It is treated in the same way as breast cancer in women.

 Risks and causes of breast cancer